Hans-Bananendans/Astrodynamics-Companion/Newtonian Mechanics.md

 Just read section 2.6 of the [[Wakker|Wakker book]].
 In essence, in reality we never deal with perfect point masses and perfect inertial reference frames.
 However, often the motion we are interested in is of such a scale that we can ignore the effects that the non-inertial reference frames cause.
 The book uses the following examples:
 - If you are considering the trajectory of a bullet, you can pretty much ignore the coriolis and centrifugal forces that are acting on the body because of the rotation of the Earth.
 These forces are tiny in comparison of the other forces on the bullet, and the flight time of the bullet is very small compared to the motion of the Earth.
 Instead, you can model it by sticking an inertial reference frame to the surface of the Earth.
 - If you are modelling a ballistic missile, you certainly cannot ignore the rotation of the Earth.
 However, you can probably ignore the effect of the Earth's rotation around the sun, and use a reference frame stuck to the centre of the Earth.

-In short, in reality we never deal with "true" inertial reference frames, but often we can get away with pretending that they are, depending on the size scale and time scale that we're considering.
+In conclusion; in reality we never deal with "true" inertial reference frames, but often we can get away with pretending that they are, depending on the size scale and time scale that we're considering.
 In such case, we speak of **pseudo-inertial reference frames**.

 ___
 ## Chaotic motion